garryaf/databaseitsec/README.md

 #### 1. Get the latest version

-You can start by cloning the latest version of One React on your local machine by running:
+You can start by cloning the latest version of Sofia React on your local machine by running:

 ```shell